opensearch-project/documentation-website/_observing-your-data/alerting/api.md

 sortString | string | Determines how to sort the results.
 Defaults to `monitor_name.keyword`. sortOrder     | String | Determines the order of the results.
 Options are `asc` or `desc`.
-Defaults to `asc`. missing       | string | Optional size          | string | Determines the size of the request to be returned. defaults to 20 startIndex    | string | The start index to start from. used for paginating results. defaults to 0 searchString  | String | A search string used to look for a specific alert.
+Defaults to `asc`. missing       | string | Optional size          | String | Determines the size of the request to be returned.
+Defaults to `20`. startIndex    | string | The start index to start from. used for paginating results. defaults to 0 searchString  | String | A search string used to look for a specific alert.
 Defaults to an empty string. severityLevel | string | Severity level to filter for. defaults to "ALL"